Xian-Wei/zhuxw/posts/shitcoin-challenge-1.md

 I thought perhaps I had discovered a newfound investing genius ? \
 Could I be the next Warren Buffett ?

-Spoiler alert: that optimism aged like milk left out in the counter.
+Spoiler alert: that optimism aged like milk left out on the counter.

 It was a downward spiral.
 Literally.

 ![Loss](/images/blog/10-chart.png)

-It was like riding an rollercoaster, except that it doesn't go up and down, it goes **STRAIGHT DOWN**.
+It was like riding a rollercoaster, except that it doesn't go up and down, it goes **STRAIGHT DOWN**.

 The day following my gains, I opened my app to a sea of crimson red and my gains